Chris Byrd vs. Wladimir Klitschko II

-Chris Byrd vs. Wladimir Klitschko II, billed as "Revenge Is The Name Of The Game", was a professional boxing match contested on 22 April 2006 for the IBF and vacant IBO heavyweight championship.
+Chris Byrd vs. Wladimir Klitschko II, billed as Alles Oder Nichts (German for "All or Nothing"), was a professional boxing match contested on 22 April 2006 for the IBF and vacant IBO heavyweight championship.

 Background

 After beating Evander Holyfield in 2002 to win the IBF title, Byrd has successfully defended the IBF belt four times against Fres Oquendo, Andrew Golota, Jameel McCline, and DaVarryl Williamson.
 At the time he was ranked as the best Heavyweight in the world by Ring magazine (Wladimir Klitschko was 8th).

 Klitschko, appearing in his first major world title bout, had won four fights in his comeback from his shock defeat to Lamon Brewster while trying to regain the WBO title he had lost to Corrie Sanders in 2003.

 The two men had fought six years earlier with Wladimir winning via a unanimous decision.

 The fight

 The fight was a one sided affair with Klitschko dominating Byrd before Klitschko's right hook finished off the American 41 seconds into round 7, the second time Byrd was floored in the fight.